MicrosoftDocs/bot-docs/articles/making-bots-smarter.md

 ---
-title: Page title that displays in the browser tab and search results | Microsoft Docs
+title: Making bots smarter | Microsoft Docs
-description: Article description that will be displayed on landing pages and in most search results
+description: Learn how to add smarts to your bots and make them more useful and engaging for your users.
-keywords: keywords, separated, by, commas
+keywords: bot framework, Microsoft Cognitive Services, smart bots
-author: GitHub-alias-of-only-one-author
+author: Toney001
 manager: rstand

 # the ms.topic should be the section of the IA that the article is in, with the suffix -article.
 Some examples:
 # get-started article, sdk-reference-article
-ms.topic: topic-of-article
+ms.topic: Making bots smarter

 ms.prod: botframework